NEWO-J/jonahowen.com/content/blog/5-dollar-honeypot.md

 This behavior is commonly associated with IoT-focused malware families such as variants of Mirai.
 These botnets attempt to maintain access by modifying credentials or configuration depending on the detected platform.

+### Conclusion
+The traffic continued to ressemble either botnet recruitment or cryptomining attempts, with many repeat IPs appearing for most of the day.

+I choose AWS lightsail for this project because it provides a VPS with a public IP and offers the simplicity of no NAT (Network Address Translation) allowing me to gain insights into the attacker's source IP while offering the additional protection from the Cloud.

+I learned a lot from this project, including
+- Deploying honeypots with Cowrie
+- How to set up Splunk with HTTPS Event Collector
+- Threat Intelligence
+- Log correlation and geolocation
+- Fingerprinting malware strains & malware analysis

+ If you make it yourself, I always invite you to improve upon my design, add automation, and find new interesting data visualization techniques.